nicholasglazer/archcheatsheet/docs/core/general.md

 `ranger` - file manager that [I used to so much](/environment/ranger).
 `dunst` - notification manager that is ok, but I'll definitely look for alternatives.
 `feh` - [feh](/environment/feh) is simple but yet powerful background-image solution.
-`ttf-font-awesome ttf-ibm-plex` - this font is necessary to show icons in my [xmobar](/xmonad#xmobar) config.
-And ibm provides serif, sans-serif, condensed sans-serif and monospace with true italics.
+`ttf-font-awesome`- this font is necessary to show icons in my [xmobar](/xmonad#xmobar) config.
+`ttf-hack` - excelent coding font, using for termite, urxvt.
+You may also consider `ttf-inconsolata`, `ttf-source-code-pro` `ttf-ibm-plex` - And ibm provides serif, sans-serif, condensed sans-serif and monospace with true italics.
 `mpd` - powerful music player daemon, you will need a client for it.
 `mpc` - command line interface for `mpd`
 `mpv` - powerfull player where you can create your own scripts.